Query pipeline language (QPL)

 The following table lists the supported QPL operators.

-Operator Best suited right-hand operand types Examples
+Operator Best suited for rightmost operand types Examples

 is/is not operators